 Central Bank: The apex institution in the financial market, which conducts the monetary policy of the government, advises the government on financial matters, controls the activities of banks and other financial institutions of the country.
-The main functions of the central bank are: (i) to issue notes, (ii) to act as banker of the government, (iii) to act as banker of commercial banks, (iv) to control the volume of bank credit in the economy, (v) to manage public debt, (vi) to manage government's accounts, (vii) to manage the external value of home currency, (viii) to hold the reserves of gold and foreign currency of the country, (ix) to represent the government in dealings with other central banks, IMF and the World Bank, (x) to act as the lender of last resort to the banking system, (xi) to conduct the clearing house, (xii) to manage the accounts of the government, etc. All countries have a central bank in order to conduct the monetary policy of the government.
+The main functions of the central bank are: (i) to issue notes, (ii) to act as banker of the government, (iii) to act as banker of commercial banks, (iv) to control the volume of bank credit in the economy, (v) to manage public debt, (vi) to manage government's accounts, (vii) to manage the external value of home currency, (viii) to hold the reserves of gold and foreign currency of the country, (ix) to represent the government in dealings with other central banks, IMF and the World Bank, (x) to act as the lender of last resort to the banking system, (xi) to conduct the clearing house, (xii) to manage the accounts of the government.
 The Reserve Bank of India is the central bank of India just as the Bank of England is the central Bank of UK.